wellington-brito/league/README.md

 >### v0.0.3 :heavy_check_mark:
 >Data and json objects.<br>
->>this version will manipulate json list and convert to objects and start to do design layout of app.
+>>this version will manipulate json list and convert to objects and.

 >### v0.0.4 :heavy_check_mark:
 >For this version i'm going to do implement shared preferences for summoner data of user of app.<br>